-Our favourite starter: made with duck legs this classic French recipe is like a paté but with shredded duck, packed into a terrine.
+Made with duck legs, this classic French-style recipe is like a pâté but with shredded duck, packed into a terrine.
 Serve with a green salad.

 Easy French desserts

 An easy recipe to make this favourite melt-in-the-middle chocolate dessert.
-Still a winner on dinner-party menus.
+Still a winner on dinner party menus.
 Serve with a little cream on the side.